azkasena/House-rent-DecisionTree/README.md

-# Classification Type of Drug
+# Prediction of House Rent